razvanxpop/robocamp/README.md

 ### Deployment

-The backend is deployed on AWS.
-To deploy your own instance, follow these steps:
+The backend can be deployed on any preferred platform.
+Follow these general steps for deployment:

-- Set up an AWS account and create an EC2 instance.
+- Set up your server environment (e.g., on a cloud platform like AWS, DigitalOcean, or Heroku, or on your own server).
 - SSH into the instance and clone the server repository.
 - Install necessary dependencies and start the server.